IEEEFiratComputerSociety/Letter_Digit_Classification/README.md

-In this section, as the IEEE Firat Image Processing Team, We have learned image processing and made a project.
+In this section, as the IEEE Firat Image Processing Team, We have learned image processing and deep learning.
+We used them in the project.

 # Letter and Digit Detection